SMore-Napi/DB_Innopolis/Week10/README.md

 (2 rows)
 ```

+##### Explanation.
-The `group_id` was updated from the second terminal.
-On contrary to the previous case, this change was not seen from the first session, i.e. Bob did not become member of second group for the first session.
-Therefore, the balance was not updated for the Bob.
-Finally, after the commits the Bob was moved to second group, but his balance was not modified.
+The `group_id` was updated from the second terminal (second session).
+On contrary to the previous case, this change was not seen for the first session, i.e. Bob did not become member of second group and there was only one person with `group_id=2`.
+Therefore, the balance was updated only for `Michael Dole`.
+After the commits in both sessions Bob was moved to second group, but his balance was not modified.

 ### Exercise 3.